 Dashain has few main days such as Ghatasthapan, Phool Pati, Mahaastami, Nawami and Vijaya Dasami.
 Finally, on the tenth day, everyone receives Tika from the elder of the house.
 With that rest of the five days, people go to other elderly homes to get tika and blessings.
 On the very last day, i.e. 15th day, people celebrate Kojagrat Purnima, which is also the day of the full moon.
 Grand feasts, family meetings, flying a kite, and playing swing are some of the major highlights of Dashain festival of Nepal.

 - Significance – Victory over evil

 - Key Attraction – 15 long day festival each day signifies various rituals and traditions.
 Family reunion, exchange of gifts and blessings.

 - When – Usually falls in the month of Ashoj and Kartik

 2. Tihar (Diwali)

 Tihar is also popular as Diwali or Dipawali which is observed for five long days right after Dashain.
-The first two days of the festival is observed by worshipping crows and cats.
-Then the third day is followed by worshipping cows.
-On the fourth day, people worship the goddess of wealth-Laxmi in the house and light all the home with candles and led lights.
+The first two days of the festival are observed by worshipping crows and cats.
+Then the third day is followed by worshipping Cow.
+On the fourth day, people worship the goddess of wealth in the house and light all the home with candles and LED lights.
 The same day, oxen are worshipped, and Govardhan puja is done.
-On the other hand, during the fourth day, the Newar community people observe New Year and practices Mha Puja.
-On the very last day of Tihar, Bhai Tika falls marking rejoice in the siblings.
+On the other hand, during the fourth day, the Newar community people observe the New Year and practice Mha Puja.
+On the very last day of Tihar, Bhai Tika falls marking rejoicing in the siblings.

 - Significance – Along with puja of various birds and animals this festival is also known as the festival of light.